acmucsd/main-website/README.md

 We suggest using [`nvm`](https://github.com/nvm-sh/nvm) to manage multiple node versions if you work on separate projects.
 Installation [here](https://github.com/nvm-sh/nvm#installing-and-updating).
 To check if you have `nvm` installed, run `nvm -v` and ensure you can view your current version.
-Once installed, run `nvm use` in the project root directory to set your node version to match the project requirements.

 Likewise, you can use [`corepack`](https://github.com/nodejs/corepack) to ensure the right package manager and version is being used.
 If your node version is configured properly, `corepack` should